 Miami-Dade grants a grace period to take the driving test in Spanish: "Who does it benefit?"

-The announcement from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) stating that, starting February 6, all driver's license exams must be conducted in English has raised concerns and confusion, particularly in the southern part of the state, where there is a large immigrant population.
+The announcement from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) that, starting February 6, all driver’s license exams must be administered in English, has raised concerns and confusion, especially in the southern part of the state, which has a high immigrant population.

-In light of that scenario, the Miami-Dade tax collector, Dariel Fernández, announced a grace period during which applicants will be able to take the exam in Spanish.
+In light of this situation, Miami-Dade Tax Collector, Dariel Fernández, announced a grace period during which applicants will be able to take the exam in Spanish.

-Fernández explained how the measure will be implemented, who the beneficiaries are, and what will happen to the tests conducted before the deadline.
+Fernández explained how the measure will be implemented, who the beneficiaries are, and what will happen with the tests conducted before the deadline.

 What exactly is changing in Florida?

-Previously, Florida offered exams in multiple languages, not just Spanish, which made it easier for thousands of immigrants to access licenses.
+Previously, Florida offered exams in multiple languages, not just Spanish, which facilitated access to licenses for thousands of immigrants.

-The change applies to theoretical tests, practical exams, and oral evaluations.
+The change applies to theoretical tests, practical exams, and oral assessments.

 All classifications of driver's licenses are affected, and it will be applied equally in all counties of Florida.

-Additionally, the FLHSMV reported that it has updated its testing system statewide to implement this change and that translation services will no longer be allowed during the exams.
+Additionally, the FLHSMV reported that it has updated its testing system statewide to implement this change and that translation services will no longer be permitted during the exams.

 Grace period in Miami-Dade

-Fernández clarified that there is a temporary and limited exception: Those who scheduled their appointment before last Friday, February 6, 2026, will be able to take the exam in Spanish for an additional period of about 60 days.
+Fernández clarified that there is a temporary and limited exception: Those who scheduled their appointment before last Friday, February 6, 2026, will be able to take the exam in Spanish during an additional period of approximately 60 days.

-March 31 will be the last day that tests in Spanish will be administered.
+March 31 will be the last day that tests in Spanish are administered.

 This margin aims to prevent those who were already in the system from losing their opportunity due to a sudden change in rules.

-"The purpose of this transition period is to balance public safety with continued access to services, giving customers additional time to prepare for English exams under the new state standard," states the statement.
+"The purpose of this transition period is to balance public safety with continued accessibility to services, providing customers with additional time to prepare for English exams under the new state standard," states the statement.

-However, Fernández was emphatic: this is not about a permanent extension.
+However, Fernández was emphatic: this is not a permanent extension.

 Driving schools and external providers